Quantum Wigner molecules in moir\'{e} materials

-is solved here using the aforementioned FCI methodology \cite{shav98,yann03,szaf03,ront06,yann07,yann22.2,yann22.3,szabo}, with the emergence of the Wigner molecularization analyzed using both the FCI CDs and CPDs; $\kappa$ is the dielectric constant.
+is solved here using the FCI methodology \cite{shav98,yann03,szaf03,ront06,yann07,yann22.2,yann22.3,szabo}; for a brief description of this methodology, see Appendix \ref{a1}, including Ref.\ \cite{kime93}.
+The emergence of MWMs is analyzed using both the FCI CDs and CPDs. $\kappa$ is the

+effective dielectric constant obtained as geometric mean of the anisotropic in-plane and perpendicular tensor components of the MQD TMD dielectric environment (most often \cite{macd18,zeng22,feld22} hexagonal boron-nitride, hBN, when $\kappa \approx 5$).
+We remark that because the spin and valley degrees of freedom are locked for the holes in TMD materials \cite{fu20,xiao12,macd18,macd23} only the spin needs to be considered in the course of the FCI exact-diagonalization of $H_{\rm MB}$.

-For values of $\phi=10^\circ$ and $\phi=30^\circ$, $V_{\rm MQD}(\br)$ exhibits, respectively, weak and strong $\sin(3\theta)r^3$ distortion away from the circular confinement; see Figs.\ \ref{potm}(b) and \ref{potm}(c) in the Appendix.
-We focus here on the $\phi=10^\circ$ case, with additional results for $\phi=30^\circ$ and $\phi=0$ presented in the Appendix (Figs.\ \ref{fig6} and \ref{fig7}).
-Note, that the Wigner-molecularization propensity uncovered from the FCI results, is controlled by the Wigner parameter $R_W =e^2/(\kappa l_0 \hbar \omega_0)$ \cite{yann99,yann07}, expressing the ratio between the Coulomb repulsion and the quantum kinetic energy (proportional to the harmonic-oscillator energy gap); $l_0=[\hbar/(m^* \omega_0)]^{1/2}$ is the oscillator length.
+For values of $\phi=10^\circ$ and $\phi=30^\circ$, $V_{\rm MQD}(\br)$ exhibits, respectively, weak and strong $\sin(3\theta)r^3$ distortions away from the circular confinement ($\phi=0$); see illustration in Fig.\ \ref{potm}.
+In Figs.\ \ref{dens} and \ref{cpd}, we analyze primarily the $\phi=10^\circ$ case, with an exception for $\phi=30^\circ$ in Fig.\ \ref{dens}(d).
+Additional results for $\phi=30^\circ$, as well as $\phi=0$ and $\phi=10^\circ$, are presented in Appendix \ref{a3} and Appendix \ref{a4}.
+The Wigner-molecularization propensity uncovered from the FCI results is controlled by the Wigner parameter $R_W =e^2/(\kappa l_0 \hbar \omega_0)$ \cite{yann99,yann07}, expressing the ratio between the Coulomb repulsion and the quantum kinetic energy (proportional to the harmonic-oscillator energy gap); $l_0=[\hbar/(m^* \omega_0)]^{1/2}$ is the oscillator length.
 A high Wigner molecularization propensity is expected for $R_W > 1$.

-Fig.\ \ref{dens} displays the CDs for $N \leq 5$ in various characteristic instances when the holes are confined by the total $V_{\rm MQD}(\br)$ potential with $\phi=10^\circ$, except for the case of Fig.\ \ref{dens}(II) when only the partial $r^2$ term has been employed.
-In Fig.\ \ref{dens}(I), $\kappa=1000$ was used to simulate the non-interacting limit, whereas $\kappa=5$ (strongly-interacting regime appropriate for the Moir\'{e} QD) was used in the rest of the frames.
+Fig.\ \ref{dens} displays CDs for $N \leq 6$ in various instances for holes when $\phi=10^\circ$.
+For contrast, Fig.\ \ref{dens}(d) employs $\phi=30^\circ$ and in Fig.\ \ref{dens}(II) only the circular partial $r^2$ term has been employed in $V_{\rm MQD}(\br)$.
+In Fig.\ \ref{dens}(I), $\kappa=1000$ was used to simulate the non-interacting limit, whereas $\kappa=5$ (strongly-interacting regime appropriate for the MQD in an hBN environment) was used in the rest of the frames.